Auckland, New Zealand

 When we asked people living in Auckland what life is like and how people spend their time, they said:

 "Auckland is a great destination for expats and digital nomads.
 The city is known for its vibrant culture, stunning natural beauty, and friendly locals.
 Expats and digital nomads can enjoy a variety of activities, from exploring the city's many parks and beaches to taking part in the city's vibrant nightlife.
 The cost of living in Auckland is relatively low, making it an attractive option for those looking to live and work abroad.
 Additionally, the city is well-connected with the rest of the world, making it easy to stay in touch with family and friends back home.
-With its diverse culture, stunning scenery, and friendly locals, Auckland is an ideal destination for expats and digital nomads," wrote one member in Auckland.
+With its diverse culture, stunning scenery, and friendly locals, Auckland is an ideal destination for expats and digital nomads," explained one expat living in Auckland, New Zealand.

 What do expats in Auckland appreciate most about the local culture?